d3x0r/STFRPhysics/AI/homogeneous_light_propagation_framework.md

 \tag{3.7}
 $$

-These are the raw one-way propagation costs associated with longitudinal motion through connection space.
+These are the raw one-way propagation costs associated with longitudinal motion relative to the transport structure.

 ### 3.4 Transverse one-way form